pmichali/lazyjack/README.md

 ### Implementation
 * Enhance validation
-  * Ensure IP addresses, subnets, and CIDRs are valid.
+  * Ensure IP addresses, subnets, and all CIDRs are valid.
   * No overlap on pod, management, and support networks.
   * Make sure pod network prefix and size are compatible (prefix should be size - 16 bits).
   * Ensure NAT64 IP is within NAT64 subnet, and that NAT64 subnet is with support subnet.